kostaskaragiorgos/Workout-tracker/doc/documentation.md

 ## Reset

-You can reset name , sets reps and kg to initial state
+You can reset name , sets reps and kg to initial state Edit --> Reset or using Alt+R keybind

 <p><img src = "doc images/file/reset.png" title="reset"/> </p>

 ## Clear Name

-You can clear the name of the exercise text field using File --> Clear Name or using Ctrl+S keybind
+You can clear the name of the exercise text field using Edit --> Clear Name or using Ctrl+S keybind

 <p><img src = "doc images/file/clear name.png" title="clear name"/> </p>